 BPO registration is available 24 hours a day, 7 days a week.After you have registered for and logged in to BPO, select SDI Online which will direct you to the SDI Online Registration Options.
-An Employment Development Department (EDD) Customer Account Number will be provided upon completion of the registration process.
-A notification of registration will also be sent to you via email and US Postal Service.
+An EDD Customer Account Number will be provided when you complete the registration process.
+A notification of registration will also be sent to you by email and US Postal Service.
 You will now use BPO to log in to SDI Online to file a claim.

 Follow these directions to file a new claim through SDI Online:

 - On the BPO login page, enter your email and select Log In.

 - Verify your personal image and personal caption are correct, then provide your password and select Log In.

 - Select New Claim under the main menu on your home page.

 - Select Disability Insurance and follow the steps in each section to fill out the form.